JordyDew/electron-sample/README.md

 First of all, you need some stuff installed:

-* [Node.JS](https://nodejs.org) includig the Node.JS runtime and the NPM package manager.
+* [Node.JS](https://nodejs.org) including the Node.JS runtime and the NPM package manager.
 Use their installation instructions to install this.

 * [Electron](https://electronjs.org) Install this with the provided command below (in your Command Prompt)